Donald Trump Business Pal Secretly Ambushed By Robert Mueller As Russia Probe Widens, McClatchy News Reports

 But Cohen was also involved with former Trump business partner Felix Sater, both in the Trump Tower Moscow deal and in a secret proposal for an off-the-books “peace plan” for Ukraine — a plan that would have directly benefited Russia by having Trump lift sanctions against the country.

 Mueller is reportedly also now questioning Russian oligarchs who may have financial links to Trump.
-According to Wednesday’s CNN report, Mueller’s investigators conducted a separate ambush interview sometime in recent weeks with a Russian oligarch who arrived at one of the New York-area airports in his personal, private jet.
+According to Wednesday’s CNN report, Mueller’s investigators conducted a separate ambush interview sometime in recent weeks with a Russian oligarch who arrived at one of the New York-area airports his personal, private jet.

 While the identity of that oligarch has not been made public, research by independent journalist Scott Stedman named 60-year-old Viktor Vekselberg as a possible candidate to be the unidentified oligarch.
 Vekselberg is chairman of the investment firm Renova, which holds significant shares in Rusal, Russia’s largest aluminum company.
 Vekselberg is the world’s 69th richest person, with a net worth estimated at $16.4 billion, according to the Bloomberg Billionaire’s Index.